typelevel/cats/CONTRIBUTING.md

 ### Previewing the site

-1. Install jekyll locally, depending on your platform, you might do this with:
+1. Install jekyll locally.
+Depending on your platform, you might do this with:

-    yum install jekyll
+    `yum install jekyll`

-    apt-get install ruby-full; gem install jekyll
+    `apt-get install ruby-full; gem install jekyll`

-    gem install jekyll
+    `gem install jekyll`

 2. In a shell, navigate to the generated site directory in `docs/target/site`